 - Create Conditions that allow the team to shine: Creating a healthy environment where employees feel that they are recognized for their strives towards wellness.
 Positive reinforcement is an awesome response from leaders towards promoting a Culture of Wellness!

 - Reach people at their level: Not everyone is going to run a marathon, or become a body-builder.
 We need to make wellness accessible for everyone, and let them pick and choose which aspects of wellness they want to focus on.
-Another component, is creating resources that the team can rely on to educate themselves on wellness.
+One of the easiest ways to understand your employees is through an employee wellness survey, so that you can understand where everyone is on their wellness journey.
+You can get started with these 28 wellness activities that everyone will love.
+Another component, is creating resources that the team can rely on to educate themselves on wellness, you can distribute these through a wellness newsletter.
 Check out our blog post about what a practice of wellness really means!

 3. Management leading by example: Tying it all together in a complete picture, if management leads by example, it might be the easiest, most effective, and practical method to prevent presenteeism.
 That means that management should: